-For the fourth consecutive year the Leeds Arts and Humanities Research Institute, in collaboration with the University of Leeds Special Collections, will run the Brotherton short-term post-doctoral fellowship scheme.
+For the fifth consecutive year the Leeds Arts and Humanities Research Institute, in collaboration with the University of Leeds Special Collections, are running the Brotherton short-term post-doctoral fellowship scheme.

 These fellowships are designed exclusively for early-career researchers to make use of the Special Collections held within the Brotherton Library, and to help researchers maximise external funding opportunities for post-doctoral research.

 Successful applicants will spend four weeks in Leeds to carry out research activities aimed at developing the fellow’s ability to make strong applications to externally-funded post-doctoral positions which must then be held at the University of Leeds (e.g. British Academy Post-Doctoral Fellowships; Leverhulme Early-Career Fellowships; Marie Skłodowska-Curie actions; Newton Fellowships, Marie Curie Fellowships, Wellcome Trust Research Fellowships, NERC Research Fellowships).